DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 nohup sudo nomad agent -config client.hcl &
 ```

-At this point, you will need to exit your terminal and ssh again into the instance.

 Now, we can go to the browser and check on consul for our nomad server and clients:

 ![consul]